chetanbg1/cbgwork1/README.md

-Intermediate Level Questions with Answers

 What is synchronization?
 Why is it important in multithreading?
 Synchronization: A mechanism to control access to shared resources to prevent thread interference.
 Importance: Prevents data inconsistency and race conditions when multiple threads access shared resources.
 Explain the difference between synchronized methods and synchronized blocks.
 Synchronized method: Locks the entire object.
 Synchronized block: Allows more granular locking on a specific part of the code or a specific object.

 What is a race condition, and how can you avoid it?
 Race Condition: Occurs when multiple threads access shared data simultaneously and at least one thread modifies it.
 Solution: Use synchronization, locks, or atomic variables.

-What are wait(), notify(), and notifyAll() methods?

-wait(): Makes a thread wait until another thread invokes notify() or notifyAll().

-notify(): Wakes up a single thread waiting on the object's monitor.

-notifyAll(): Wakes up all threads waiting on the object's monitor.
+What are wait(), notify(), and notifyAll() methods? wait(): Makes a thread wait until another thread invokes notify() or notifyAll(). notify(): Wakes up a single thread waiting on the object's monitor. notifyAll(): Wakes up all threads waiting on the object's monitor.
 These methods must be called within a synchronized block.

 What is a thread pool?
 Why is it used?
 Thread Pool: A pool of pre-created threads that can be reused for executing tasks.
 Advantages:
 Reduces overhead of thread creation.
 Improves performance in a multithreaded environment.
 Example:
 ExecutorService executor = Executors.newFixedThreadPool(5);
 executor.execute(() -> System.out.println("Task executed"));
 executor.shutdown();

-Advanced Level Questions with Answers

 What is the difference between synchronized and Lock interface?
 Synchronized: Implicit locking and simpler to use but less flexible.
 Lock interface: Explicit locking, supports try-locking, and provides more control.
 Example using Lock:
 Lock lock = new ReentrantLock();

 lock.lock();
 try {
 // Critical section
 }

 finally {
 lock.unlock();
 }